lnm8910/ckad-guide/README.md

-# Certified Kubernetes Application Developer (CKAD)
+# A guide for Certified Kubernetes Application Developer (CKAD)